rmallermartins/SDLBlog/README.md

 ## Setting up SDL lib
 It may be a little tricky to set SDL up.
 This [Tutorial](http://lazyfoo.net/tutorials/SDL/) explain very well how to do that in many plataforms.

+I do not own any of the images used in this repository.